Finite time pseudo-rip singularity in cosmology: Energy conditions for new models

 In order to check the expected violation of DEC at the SFS, we inspect separately the DEC-I and DEC-II.
-Using equations (\ref{eq:model}) and (\ref{eq:ddot a}), the requirement to fulfil the DEC-I leads to the condition

-which is fulfilled for all $a\in [0,a_s]$ for the values of interest for the parameter $n$, i.e. for $n \in (0,1/2)$.
-On the contrary, the fulfilment of the DEC-II demands
+Imposing the DEC-I implies the NEC, which is satisfied for all $a\in[0,a_s]$ and for the parameter ranges of interest, i.e. $n\in(0,1/2)$ and $m\geq0$.
+On the contrary, satisfying DEC-II requires

-Since $1/1+n$ is clearly less than one for $n$ positive, this condition can only be satisfied at some early stages in the evolution of the model.
-However, when $a \approx a_s$ it is always violated and, consequently, the DEC too.
-This is, of course, to be expected since the SFS should break the DEC condition \cite{Barrow2004,Barrow2004a}.
+which can only be fulfilled at early stages in the evolution ($a/a_s \approx 0$) of the model provided that $0\leq m\leq6$.
+This includes, for instance, the case in which radiation ($m=4$) or dust ($m=3$) dominates at early times.
+However, this condition is always violated when $a \approx a_s$ and, consequently, so is the DEC.
+This is to be expected, since the SFS should violate the DEC \cite{Barrow2004,Barrow2004a}.